Subtitles and Transcript

-0:11 Sadly, in the next 18 minutes when I do our chat, four Americans that are alive will be dead from the food that they eat.
+0:11 Sadly, in the next 18 minutes when I do our chat, four Americans that are alive will be dead through the food that they eat.

 0:50 I profoundly believe that the power of food has a primal place in our homes that binds us to the best bits of life.
 We have an awful, awful reality right now.
 America, you're at the top of your game.
 This is one of the most unhealthy countries in the world.

 1:16 Can I please just see a raise of hands for how many of you have children in this room today?
-Please put your hands up.
-Aunties, uncles, you can continue to put your hands up, aunties and uncles as well.
+Put your hands up.
+You can continue to put your hands up, aunties and uncles as well.
 Most of you.
 OK.
 We, the adults of the last four generations, have blessed our children with the destiny of a shorter lifespan than their own parents.
 Your child will live a life ten years younger than you because of the landscape of food that we've built around them.
 Two-thirds of this room, today, in America, are statistically overweight or obese.
 You lot, you're all right, but we'll get you eventually, don't worry.

-2:50 I know they were close, but not that close.
+2:51 I know they were close, but not that close.
 We need a revolution.
 Mexico, Australia, Germany, India, China, all have massive problems of obesity and bad health.
 Think about smoking.
 It costs way less than obesity now.
-Obesity costs you Americans 10 percent of your healthcare bills, 150 billion dollars a year.
+Obesity costs you Americans 10 percent of your health-care bills, 150 billion dollars a year.
 In 10 years, it's set to double: 300 billion dollars a year.
-And let's be honest, guys, you ain't got that cash.
+Let's be honest, guys, you haven't got that cash.

 3:27 I came here to start a food revolution that I so profoundly believe in.
 We need it.
 The time is now.
 We're in a tipping-point moment.
 I've been doing this for seven years.
 I've been trying in America for seven years.
 Now is the time when it's ripe -- ripe for the picking.
 I went to the eye of the storm.
 I went to West Virginia, the most unhealthy state in America.
 Or it was last year.
 We've got a new one this year, but we'll work on that next season.

-5:25 Pastor Steve: an inspirational man, one of my early allies in Huntington, West Virginia.
+5:26 Pastor Steve: an inspirational man, one of my early allies in Huntington, West Virginia.
 He's at the sharp knife-edge of this problem.
 He has to bury the people, OK?
 And he's fed up with it.
 He's fed up with burying his friends, his family, his community.
 Come winter, three times as many people die.
 He's sick of it.
 This is preventable disease.
 Waste of life.
 By the way, this is what they get buried in.
 We're not geared up to do this.
-Can't even get them out the door -- and I'm being serious -- can't even get them there.
+Can't even get them out the door, and I'm being serious.
+Can't even get them there.
 Forklift.

-6:01 OK, I see it as a triangle, OK?
+6:02 OK, I see it as a triangle, OK?
 This is our landscape of food.
 I need you to understand it.
-You've probably heard all this before, but let's just go back over it.
+You've probably heard all this before.
 Over the last 30 years, what's happened that's ripped the heart out of this country?
-Let's be frank and honest: Well, modern-day life.
+Let's be frank and honest.
+Well, modern-day life.

 6:18 Let's start with the Main Street.
 Fast food has taken over the whole country; we know that.
 The big brands are some of the most important powers, powerful powers, in this country.
-Supermarkets as well.
+(Sighs) Supermarkets as well.
 Big companies.
 Big companies.
 Thirty years ago, most of the food was largely local and largely fresh.
 Now it's largely processed and full of all sorts of additives, extra ingredients, and you know the rest of the story.
 Portion size is obviously a massive, massive problem.
 Labeling is a massive problem.
 The labeling in this country is a disgrace.
-They want to be self -- they want to self-police themselves.
 The industry wants to self-police themselves.
 What, in this kind of climate?
 They don't deserve it.
 How can you say something is low-fat when it's full of so much sugar?

-7:08 Home.
-The biggest problem with the home is that used to be the heart of passing on food, food culture, what made our society.
-That ain't happening anymore.
+7:09 Home.
+The biggest problem with the home is that used to be the heart of passing on food culture, what made our society.
+That is not happening anymore.
 And you know, as we go to work and as life changes, and as life always evolves, we kind of have to look at it holistically -- step back for a moment, and re-address the balance.
-It ain't happening, hasn't happened for 30 years, OK?
+It hasn't happened for 30 years, OK?
 I want to show you a situation that is very normal right now; the Edwards family.

 7:42 (Video) Jamie Oliver: Let's have a talk.
 This stuff goes through you and your family's body every week.
 And I need you to know that this is going to kill your children early.
 How are you feeling?